 Phil became a Trustee in 2012, nominated by the owners of the Mill, Hampshire Buildings Preservation Trust.
 A retired architect and town and country planner, he specialises in the heritage of built and natural environment, reflecting his experience as a former Hampshire assistant county planning officer (environment) and as a sole practitioner in rural and community planning.
 His career began as an articled apprentice at Courtaulds, Coventry, where his duties included care of the archive of drawings of silk mills owned by the firm.
 Phil is also a Trustee of Europa Nostra UK and of Hampshire Buildings Preservation Trust.

-Beverly has been a Trustee since 2017 and Chair of the Friends of Whitchurch Silk Mill since 2015.
+Beverly has been a Trustee since 2017.
 She is a firm believer that traditional techniques of silk weaving should be continued as an important legacy of our industrial heritage, to educate future generations.
 Her views are enforced by her passion for textiles, and all forms of sewing and needlecraft.
 She had an extensive career in education, both in the private and public sectors, in which she held senior positions in management and governance.
 Apart from the Silk Mill, Beverly is an active member of the Parochial Church Council and the local Women’s Institute.